ibm-cloud-docs/speech-to-text/language-resource.md

 ## Working with corpora
 {: #workingCorpora}

 You use the `POST /v1/customizations/{customization_id}/corpora/{corpus_name}` method to add a corpus to a custom model.
 A corpus is a plain text file that contains sample sentences from your domain.
-The following example shows an abbreviated corpus for the healthcare domain.
-A corpus file is typically much longer.
+The following example shows an abbreviated corpus for the healthcare domain; a corpus file is typically much longer.

 ```
 Am I at risk for health problems during travel?